zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 #### Using experimental React versions

 You may need to tell `yarn` to prefer the experimental versions of React and ReactDOM by adding an entry to `resolutions` in `package.json`.
-This is because `reason-react` (and possibly other dependencies in your project) will depend on a stable React version, and we want to force _everyone_ to use the experimental React versions, or you might start getting nasty bugs and weird errors about conflicting React versions.
+This is because `@rescript/react` (and possibly other dependencies in your project) will depend on a stable React version, and we want to force _everyone_ to use the experimental React versions, or you might start getting nasty bugs and weird errors about conflicting React versions.

 Ensure that only the experimental versions are used by doing the following: